When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Douglas Mattress Review Breakdown

-The second layer is two inches of Elastex polyfoam, which has a latex-like feel that provides significant bounce and light contouring.
-As part of the comfort system, it works in tandem with the ecoLight foam to create a blend of bounce and contouring that cushions the body without causing sleepers to feel stuck in the bed.
+The second layer is two inches of Elastex polyfoam, which is engineered to have a latex-like feel.
+It works in tandem with the ecoLight foam to create a blend of bounce and contouring that cushions the body without causing sleepers to feel stuck in the bed.
+The third layer is its polyfoam support core.
+This layer measures in at 6 inches and is made from a denser polyfoam that acts as a sturdy base for the top layers.

 Firmness